asciifarm/asciifarm/README.md

-# ✨ ASCII-Farm 🚜 asciifarm.io 🌱- live streaming dev playtime and courses🚀 ✨
+# 🌱 ASCII-Farm 🚜 asciifarm.io 🚀
+## live streaming dev playtime and courses
 "There is nothing more rewarding to me than dirtying my hands on my keyboard." (any develeoper) Learn, Try, Discover, Build, Grow!

-#### 🤓 visit [https://asciifarm.io/](https://asciifarm.io/github-landing) for more info's
+#### This is the official ASCII-Farm repo 🤓 visit [https://asciifarm.io/](https://asciifarm.io/github-landing) for more info's

 👋 Hi, I’m @asciifarm, an open-source course 🌱 supported by donations and build on top of live streaming video sessions, follow my journey!